-The Company does not have, and has no current plans to establish, a formal dividend policy governing the amount and payment of dividends or other distributions.
-Dividends may be lawfully declared and paid if the Company's profits and distributable reserves are sufficient under Luxembourg law.
-The amount and payment of dividends must be determined by a majority vote at a general shareholders' meeting, generally, but not necessarily, based on the recommendation of the Company's board of directors.
-Under Article 21 of the Company's articles of association, the board of directors has the power to distribute interim dividends out of profits, share premium or any other available reserves, in accordance with applicable law, but payment of such dividends must be finally approved by the Company's general shareholders' meeting.
+Dividends may be lawfully declared and paid if the Company's net profits and distributable reserves are sufficient under Luxembourg law.
+The amount and payment of dividends must be approved by a majority vote at a general shareholders' meeting, generally, but not necessarily, based on the recommendation of the Company's board of directors.
+Under Article 21 of the Company's articles of association, the board of directors has the power to distribute interim dividends out of profits, share premium or any other available reserves, in accordance with applicable law, in particular in accordance with the conditions set forth in Article 461-3 of the Luxembourg Company Law.
+Such dividend payments must be finally approved by the general shareholders' meeting.
+On February 24, 2021 the board of directors announced the proposals to be submitted to the consideration of the Annual General Shareholders' meeting, including its proposal on dividends.
+For more information, see Item 5G.
+Operating and Financial Review and Prospects -Recent Developments - Annual Dividend Proposal"